eventswarm/eventswarm/README.md

 -   **Familiar language and tools**

-    We’re not big fans of DSLs for heavy-duty programming tasks.
-CEP DSLs are complex beasts and require a fully-fledged development environment and robust build/test/deploy processes.
-DSLs require that your developers learn a new language, perhaps learn a different development toolchain and understand complex and sometimes arcane runtime semantics.
-CEP is also an order of magnitude more complex than SQL because you add a time dimension and distribution semantics.

     With EventSwarm, simple things are simple.
 You can build incredibly complex processing graphs and rules, but the basic concepts are easily understood and programmed in a familiar language with